 Key Takeaways

-- ✓ Typical deadline is 2–4 weeks; a written extension request is usually granted without issue
+- ✓ Typical deadline: 2–4 weeks; a written extension request is possible

 An official letter from the tax authority asking about your crypto transactions.
 That's unusual at first.
 But also no reason to panic.
 Let's look at what this means and how to handle it.